 - Year in which November 1 falls for the given report – DOB year = age

 On July 1, 1993, the Council of Ontario Universities introduced the Pools Classification Framework for postgraduate medical trainees.
-For more detail on Pools see The Pools Classification Framework.
+More detail on Pools can be found on The Pools Classification Framework.

 Trainee legal status is grouped into three categories:

 - Canadian Citizen (CDN)